andiweli/hexflow-covers/README.md

 ## What is it?
-This is a collection of some handmade, simple and tidy *(nearly official-like)* cover images and many others for VitaHEX Games' [HexFlow-Launcher](https://github.com/VitaHEX-Games/HexFlow-Launcher), a fantastic launcher made available for Sony PS VITA.
-In addition you will also find some backgrounds suitable for HexFlow-Launcher.
-The collection is constantly growing...
+This is a collection of some handmade, simple and tidy *(nearly official-like)* cover images and many others for VitaHEX Games' [HexFlow-Launcher](https://github.com/VitaHEX-Games/HexFlow-Launcher) and JimBob4000's [RetroFlow-Launcher](https://github.com/jimbob4000/RetroFlow-Launcher), two fantastic launchers made available for Sony PS VITA.
+In addition you will also find some backgrounds suitable for both Launchers.

 **Note to YOU ALL:**<br>
 > Thanks to the community nearly ALL games are "covered" with this collection - as well as most homebrews!